 online application.
 When filling out the online application select the Psychology Graduate Programs application, not the College of Science and Health application.

 Psychological Science faculty review all application materials carefully and evaluates applications with emphasis on the following criteria:

 1. Completeness of Credentials: Faculty will only review complete applications submitted before the deadline.
 The review process begins shortly after this date.
 Applicants will be notified if they qualify for an interview.
 In-person interviews are strongly preferred; however, phone/Skype interviews can be arranged if necessary.

-2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): The general GRE is required for all applicants.
+2. Graduate Record Examination (GRE) Scores and Grade Point Average (GPA): The general GRE is optional for Fall 2024 admission.
 The Psychology Subject Test is required for non-Psychology majors, and recommended for Psychology majors applying to the Psychological Science program.
 A GPA of 3.5 or higher is advised.
 If an applicant is particularly strong in one area, but not another, these criteria are not followed rigidly.

-4. Letters of Recommendation: Faculty carefully review letters of recommendation.
+4. Three letters of Recommendation: Faculty carefully review letters of recommendation.
 Selected recommenders are encouraged to address the applicant’s academic abilities, potential for conducting research, and ability to work with others.

 6. Minority Status: Psychological Science faculty encourage applications from students of minority background.

 7. Students with Disabilities: Psychological Science faculty encourage applications from students with disabilities.

 If you need assistance to complete your application and/or have questions, contact the CSH Graduate Admission office at